 Partners and employees of our firm are informed about the review results and the actions taken to enable them to draw the necessary conclusions for the performance of their engagements.
-In addition, the GAQ-I Leader informs engagement partners of our firm, who are responsible for group audits involving cross-border work, about relevant quality review findings in other PwC member firms which enables our partners to consider these findings in planning and performing their audit work.
+In addition, engagement partners of our firm are informed by the network inspection program about relevant inspection findings in other PwC member firms, which enables our partners to consider these findings in planning and performing their audit work.

-Our Firm's audit practice and the registered statutory auditors (réviseurs d'entreprises agréés) are also subject to annual inspections performed by the CSSF ("Commission de Surveillance du Secteur Financier"), and joint inspections are also performed on a periodic basis by both the CSSF and the PCAOB (Public Company Accounting Oversight Board) for engagements that fall under their supervision.
-The last inspection and joint inspection occured in 2019.
-Peer reviews are also performed by the IRE (Institut des réviseurs d'entreprises) on a periodic basis, whose scope of review is all contractual audits performed, and all the other specific assurance reports which are issued by our Firm as a requirement of the Luxembourg laws (i.e reports issued in the context of contributions in kind, interim dividends, mergers, liquidations, etc...).
+Our Firm's audit practice and the registered statutory auditors (réviseurs d'entreprises agréés) are also subject to annual inspections performed by the CSSF (Commission de Surveillance du Secteur Financier), and joint inspections are also performed on a periodic basis by both the CSSF and the PCAOB (Public Company Accounting Oversight Board) for engagements that fall under their supervision.
+The last CSSF inspection occurred in 2020 and the last joint inspection occurred in 2019.
+Peer reviews are also performed by the IRE (Institut des réviseurs d'entreprises) on a periodic basis, whose scope of review is all contractual audits performed, and all the other specific assurance reports which are issued by our Firm as a requirement of the Luxembourg laws (i.e reports issued in the context of contributions in kind, interim dividends, mergers, liquidations, etc.).
 Our last IRE peer review occured in 2018.
+In addition to the review of engagement files as described above, the IRE is also in charge of monitoring our compliance with our professional obligations in relation to the fight against money laundering and financing of terrorism.
+We were subject to this review during the year.